xxuhere/CVG-Tietronix/DNH/README.md

 ## Coding

 The DNH codebase uses C++14.
 The general rule being applied is that the C++ standard being used should be the most recent one that's at least 5 years  old.
 While this is somewhat arbitrary, this is done to make sure the project uses a version of C++ that available on all supported platforms, as well as helping to make sure the C++ compilers have a certain level of maturity.

+## Utility Scripts

+There is quite a bit of setup work that can be involved with running the DNH.
+Because of that, there are scripts designed to make starting and restarting the DNH and camera servers as trouble-free as possible.
+They are the files `cvgserverboot.sh` and `cvgclearsession.sh`.

+* **cvgserverboot.sh** will stop any python scripts, and run/restart the DNH and v4l2rtspserver instances.
+For more information, access its help by running `. cvgserverboot.sh --help`.
+* **cvgclearsession.sh** will stop all python scripts, v4l2rtspserver instances and the DNH server.
+It will not restart any of those programs.
+For more information, access its help by running `. cvgclearsession.sh`.

+They are designed to be convenient when starting the system from an ssh terminal.
+An ssh session will start the terminal in the user's home directory.
+Because of that, the scripts have features to add symlinks of themselves into the user's home directory.
+To add the symlink references of these scripts to your home directory, in the DNH folder, run `. cvgserverboot.sh --install; . cvgclearsession.sh --install`.